accodeing/fortnox-api/README.md

 # Set the new access token
 Fortnox::API.access_token = tokens[:access_token]

-# The gem will now use the new token
+# The gem will now use the new access token
 Fortnox::API::Repository::Customer.new.all
 ```